Christopher Hatton

-Sir Christopher Hatton KG (12 December 1540 – 20 November 1591) was an English politician, Lord Chancellor of England and a favourite of Elizabeth I of England.
+Sir Christopher Hatton (12 December 1540 – 20 November 1591) was an English politician, Lord Chancellor of England and a favourite of Elizabeth I of England.
 He was one of the judges who found Mary, Queen of Scots guilty of treason.

 Early years

 Sir Christopher was the second son of William Hatton (died 28 August 1546) of Holdenby, Northamptonshire, and his second wife, Alice Saunders, daughter of Lawrence Saunders (died 1544) of Harrington, Northamptonshire.
 His wife, Alice Brokesby was the daughter of Robert Brokesby (died 28 March 1531) of Shoby, Leicestershire, and of Alice Shirley.

 On his father's side, the Hatton pedigree is said to be "traced beyond records".
 In the reign of Henry VII, Henry Hatton of Quisty Birches in Cheshire married Elizabeth, sole heiress of William Holdenby of Holdenby, Northamptonshire.
 Their son, John Hatton, settled at Holdenby and had three sons, of whom Christopher Hatton's father, William, was the eldest.
 He is said to have had two brothers, Thomas and William, and a sister Dorothy (died 1569), who married first John Newport (died 1566) of Hunningham, Warwickshire, then William Underhill (died 1570) of Idlicote, Warwickshire, whose son, also William Underhill (died 1597), sold New Place to William Shakespeare.

 In 1567, Hatton's brother Thomas married John Newport's sister, Ursula Newport.
-However Hatton's two brothers appear to have died relatively young and without issue.
-It was his sister Dorothy's son by John Newport who eventually became Hatton's heir.
+However, Hatton's two brothers appear to have died relatively young and without issue.
+It was his sister Dorothy's son Sir William Newport who eventually became Hatton's heir, changing his name to Hatton.

 Hatton's education is said to have been supervised by his maternal uncle, William Saunders (died c.
 1583).
-Otherwise nothing is known of his life until he entered St Mary Hall, Oxford as a gentleman commoner at the age of 15 or 16.
+Otherwise, nothing is known of his life until he entered St Mary Hall, Oxford, as a gentleman commoner at the age of 15 or 16.
 He left Oxford without a degree and enrolled in the Inner Temple on 26 May 1560.
 It is not known whether he was called to the bar.